Speed skydiving: Records

 The current world record for the fastest competitor using the GPS measuring system is Sebastian Garcia from Spain.
-He flew 539.51 km/h in the competition window at the 6th FAI World Cup of Speed Skydiving in August 2025.
+He flew 539.51 km/h (335.24 mph) in the competition window at the 6th FAI World Cup of Speed Skydiving in August 2025.
 The fastest female competitor is Brianne Thompson from the United States who flew 497.80 km/h (309.32 mph) at the 2024 USPA National Skydiving Championships in Ottawa.